Stylization

 aria-controls

-Added to the button to associate it with the content element.
+Added to the button to link it with the content element.

 • Value: unique identifier of the content element.

-• Indicates which element is controlled by the button, improving navigation for users with assistive technologies.
+• Indicates which element is controlled by the button, improving navigation for assistive technology users.

 role